History of the Roxbury Barn & Estate

 Admiral Schreiber taught at the Roxbury Central School while Winifred was active in Roxbury’s community.
 Daughter Sara Nelle died in 1973, Winifred died in 1983, and son Skip died in 1993.

 Schreiber kept to himself in later years, allowing only a few people on the property, and storing large amounts of goods in the barn, which ended up packed to the roof.
-Admiral Schreiber, a Bronze Star winner, passed away in 1996, 89 years old, and was buried with full military honors.
+Admiral Schreiber, a Bronze Star recipient, passed away in 1996, 89 years old, and was buried with full military honors.

 Our Carriage Barn is what is called a bank barn, getting its name from a simple but clever construction technique: the barn is built into the side of a cliff, thus permitting two levels to be entered from the ground.